 But after using 4K monitor for a few months, I’m already back to 1440p.
 Here’s why I don’t plan on going back.

 I’ve already drawn the ire of tired gamers hunting for a graphics card during the GPU shortage, but I still need to set the scene.
 I own an RTX 3090.
 It’s not a review sample, I didn’t get it for free, and I didn’t buy it through some strange connection.
-I saved up for nearly a year, waited patiently as my attempts to buy a graphics card were thwarted by scalpers, and eventually waited in line for nearly four hours at a local Best Buy restock.
+I saved up for nearly a year, waited patiently as my attempts to buy a

 There are tools to help with this, such as Nvidia Image Scaling and AMD Radeon Super Resolution, but for the most part, your PC will render every pixel for whatever resolution you select.
-And 4K is a lot of pixels — around 8.3 million to be exact– while 1440p is significantly lower at 3.7 million and Full HD is just over 2 million.
+And

 That’s tough on PCs, even ones packed with an RTX 3090.
 My personal rig has an Intel Core i9-10900K, the RTX 3090, and 32GB of memory.
-In my main game, Destiny 2, I hover between 70 and 80 frames per second (fps) at 4K with my RTX 3090.
-In demanding AAA titles like Assassin’s Creed Valhalla, it just barely skirts past 60 fps.
+In my main game, Destiny 2, I hover between 70 and 80 frames per second (fps) at

 Those results aren’t bad, but they’re not what I expected from what it supposed to be the most performant GPU on the market.
 Bumping down to 1440p is much more forgiving — 95 fps in Assassin’s Creed Valhalla, and a locked 144 fps to match my refresh rate in Destiny 2.

 Resolution is the name of the game with monitors, but you should always consider it in the context of pixel density, which helps determine how large pixels are physically for a given screen size.
 Take a

 The lower the pixel density, the easier it is to make out individual pixels.
 We want high pixel density, where the individual pixels are smaller and therefore harder to make out.
 Resolution and display size scale pixel density oppositely, so you can end up with a similar pixel density at two different resolutions.

 Technical bits aside, the point about pixel density is that it’s absolutely vital to consider the screen size for a given resolution.
-In the case of my two monitors, the 27-inch 1440p one looks nearly as sharp as my old display because it’s smaller.
-Understanding pixel density allows you to achieve the image quality you want without just grabbing the highest resolution you can afford.
+In the case of my two

-- I uninstalled Windows on my gaming PC, and I don’t want to go back
+- I switched to a glossy gaming monitor, and I can’t go back